alternyxx/tttoneliner/neuralnet/README.md

 A neural network from scratch.

 ### Why?
-idk- i shouldve prob js used a framework- ;-; this did NOT need any gpu operations :sob:
+idk- i shouldve prob js used a framework- ;-; this did NOT need any gpu operations

 # Explanation
 The neural network is divided into two parts, neuralnet.rs and neuralnet.wgsl